david-macmahon/netboot_resoureces/README.md

 1. Use `debootstrap` to create a minimalistic root filesystem (rootfs)

    This will run `debootstrap` to create the base root filesystem if the destination does not exist.
 If the destination does exist, then it will skip the `debootstrap` step and assume that it was already initialized appropriately.
-This is to support the manual creation of netboot root filesystems for releases that are newer than the host OS's debootstrap program will natively support.
-For examples, Ubuntu 16.04 cannot `debootstrap` an Ubuntu 24.04 "noble" root file system so it must be pre-created externally, e.g. by manually using `debootstrap` to create a new enonugh root filesystem that can `debootstrap` "noble".
+This is to support the manual creation of the netboot root filesystem if desired.
+Note that `netbootstrap.sh` downloads a modern version of `debootstrap` to avoid problems such as an old `debootstrap` version not knowing about newer OS releases, so manual creation should rarely be necessary.

 2. Make the rootfs chroot-able